• Home

 Share:

 Did you know?
 The lawyer per capita number for India falls at 112.76 per 1 lakh.
-Although it may seem a decent number, upon a deeper study of the Indian population and legal proceeding status, we find that with the high demand in legal systems and pending cases, it is a fairly small number.
+Although it may seem a decent number, considering the Indian population and legal proceeding status, it is a fairly small number.

 Steps to do LLB in India: A Complete Roadmap